willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 - [Teams DLP Policies](/purview/dlp-teams-default-policy)
 - [Data loss prevention and Microsoft Teams](/purview/dlp-microsoft-teams)

-#### 3. Create an endpoint DLP policy for your Windows and macOS devices (called endpoints)
+#### 3. Create an endpoint DLP policy for your Windows and macOS devices

-On the devices, these policies can block specific apps, apply different restrictions to a specific group of printers, and block specific browsers from accessing files.
+On the devices (also called endpoints), these policies can block specific apps, apply different restrictions to a specific group of printers, and block specific browsers from accessing files.

 1. In **Data Loss Prevention**, select **Overview**.
 2. Select **Turn on advanced classification**.
 This action enables the endpoint DLP policies: